LHNCBC/NLM-PCOR-TB/lung_segmentation/README.md

 ## Dataset

-Samples images and the related masks from NIH ShenZhen X-ray images are provided for users in the data folder for train and inference example.
+Samples images (n=20 images) and the related masks from NIH ShenZhen X-ray images are provided for users in the data folder for train and inference example.
+Samples for CSV files are also provided.
 The whole data set can be downloaded from (https://openi.nlm.nih.gov/faq#collection)

 ## References